 - How to build the learning superpowers needed to thrive in the 21st century

-- The technological forces shaping the future of learning and education, including Augmented Reality (AR), Virtual Reality (VR) and Artificial Intelligence (AI)
+- The technological forces shaping the future of learning and education, including AR, VR and AI

 - The best ways to filter information online to get to the good stuff quicker

 - The importance of working diversity into your content consumption

 - How to protect your precious attention in the digital economy